rymend/MSFTImagineArchive/Stream Analytics with Machine Learning (400)/4 - Visualize/readme.md

 	_Refreshing the report_

 1. Confirm that red and green bubbles appear at various locations around the island.
-Red bubbles indicate the presence of polar bears, while green bubbles represent locations where a photo was taken, but the photo didn't contain a polar bear.
+Red bubbles indicate the presence of polar bears, while green bubbles represent locations where photos were taken but no polar bears were detected.
 Locations that have a mixture of sightings will show red *and* green, as pictured below.

 	![There be polar bears!](Images/report-in-action.png)

 	_There be polar bears!_

+1. Suppose you *only* wanted to show locations where polar bears were detected.
+Check the **True** box in the slicer visual.
+What happens in the map?

 1. Continue running for a few minutes and refreshing the report once or twice a minute.
 Confirm that there are polar bears active on the island!